 Other noticeable temples are Lakshama temple, Chitragupta temple and Vishwanath temple in the western group.
 And Jain temples in the southern group.
 Matangeshwar temple just outside the main complex is also interesting.
 It is the only practicing temple as of now, with a huge Shivalinga.
 You can hear the enchanting aarti in the evening and early morning there.
 Chausath Yogini must have been a very different temple, but it is in such ruins that it is difficult to imagine how it must have been.
 There are some temples that are still being excavated in and around Khajuraho.
 You can visit those sites if you like.

 All the temples define the Nagar style of temple architecture.
-Where there are 3 or 5 major portions of a temple, in which the subsequent shikhara’s increase in height as you go closer to the Garbhagriha.
+Where there are 3 or 5 major portions of a temple, in which the subsequent shikhara’s increase in height as you get closer to the Garbhagriha.
 As per the Vaastu, all temples face east.
 And have been designed in such a way that the first rays of sun fall on feet of the main deity of the temple in the Garbhagriha.
 Observe this phenomenon early morning as the sun rises.
 And you will feel divinity around you, even though the temples are not practicing temples anymore.

 But none the less, they will move on and try to sell you the merchandise that they have.
 There are art and craft shops in literally every house in town, apart from the marketplace.

-The renovation work is still going on at Khajuraho.
-Archeological survey of India is working on maintaining the look and feel of the temples as it must have been designed by the architect himself.
+The renovation work is still going on there.
+Archeological Survey of India is working on maintaining the look and feel of the temples as it must have been designed by the architect himself.
 Temples open at sunrise and remain so until sunset.
 When you visit it early morning, with very few visitors around, you would hear the sound of stone being chiseled.
 As you follow the sound, you would reach a corner of the complex, where you would see some people working on the sandstone.
 Which matches exactly with the stone that has been used to build the temples.